patiphop/aof-extension/GIT_SYNC_EXAMPLE.md

 - Developer B: Client machine connected via faizSync

 **Workflow:**
-1. Developer A starts sync with git folder enabled
+1. Developer A starts sync (git folder sync is automatic)
 2. Developer B connects and receives all project files + git metadata
 3. Developer A switches to `feature/login` branch
 4. Developer B can now switch to the same branch and see all changes